Rust-GCC/gccrs/gcc/config/loongarch/sync.md

 ;; [1]: https://git.kernel.org/torvalds/c/e031a5f3f1ed
 ;;
-;; Implementations without support for the finer-granularity hints simply treat ;; all as the full barrier (DBAR 0), so we can unconditionally start emiting the ;; more precise hints right away.
+;; Implementations without support for the finer-granularity hints simply treat ;; all as the full barrier (DBAR 0), so we can unconditionally start emitting the ;; more precise hints right away.
 (define_insn "mem_thread_fence_1"
   [(set (match_operand:BLK 0 "" "")